fansoro/fansoro.org/storage/pages/about/media.md

 ### Morfy Description

 Morfy is an Open Source, fast and light-weighted file-based Content Management System.
 That's Easy to install, upgrade and use.
 Morfy provides basic API's for plugins, themes and core developers!
-Content in Morfy is just a simple files written with markdown syntax in pages folder folder.
+Content in Morfy is just a simple files written with markdown syntax in pages folder.
 You simply create markdown files in the pages folder and that becomes a page.

 ### Morfy Links
 Homepage: http://morfy.org